ruanklein/synapseq/README.md

 We welcome contributions!

-Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute code, bug fixes, documentation, or new sequence files to the project.
+Please read the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute code, bug fixes, and documentation to the project.

+### Contributing Sequence Files

+If you'd like to share your own `.spsq` sequence files with the community, please contribute them to the [SynapSeq Hub Repository](https://github.com/ruanklein/synapseq-hub).
+All sequence files contributed to the Hub are licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 ### Code of Conduct